goto-eof/europea-library-server/README.md

 completed all steps, the API becomes available for queries, so that the client application can interact with the API ( otherwise an HTTP 404 status is returned).
 Moreover, the indexer job starts every night at 11:00 PM (configurable).
 If the job is already running then it will continue to process files and no other job will run.

+## Features
+- index large digital books collection quickly;
+- explore e-books by directory;
+- explore e-books by category;
+- explore e-books by tag;
+- explore e-books by file type;
+- view book information;
+- download e-books;
+- search by title, author, publisher, ISBN and published date;
+- edit e-book information (only administrator is able to do this);
+- generate e-book URL QRCode;
+- login/register to the system.

 ## Job steps